 How to choose the next travel destination

 How to choose the next travel destination?
-Most of us are flexible when it comes to choosing our next travel destination, as this is part of the charm of having a nomadic lifestyle.
-However, it always pays off to invest time and thought into this decision, since it will greatly affect your happiness and overall experience while on the road.
+Most of long term travelers are flexible when it comes to choosing our next travel destination, as this is part of the charm of having a nomadic lifestyle.
+However, it always pays off to invest time and thought into this decision, since the place you choose to go to will greatly affect your happiness and overall experience while on the road.
 Here are some of the factors to take into consideration when you choose your next travel destination:

 - New travel destination.
 For me, I always prefer to go to a country I have never been to before.
 If I have to go back to the same country, I do my best to stay in cities I don’t know yet.
 We’re naturally inclined to go to places we have loved in the past, but plunging into the unknown always brings rewards.